 Last update on 2018-02-21 at 01:36 / Affiliate links / Images from Amazon Product Advertising API

 Disclaimer: The Form 2 is my favorite 3D Printer of all time!
 In my lab, I’ve used industrial SLA printers that cost hundreds of thousands of dollars and this incredible little machine performs to the same high standards.
 The only difference is it can only make objects a few inches tall rather than a few feet!

 The Form 2 has become the most highly regarded of the consumer SLA printers.
 Its predecessor the Form 1+ already paved the way for easy and economical SLA resin printing at home, and the Form 2 does nothing but improve on this solid foundation.

 Where other SLA printers fall down is the amount of laborious setup and tasks needed before you get to actually print.
 Formlabs have solved all these issues to make resin printing as easy as can be.

 Firstly, filling resin into the printer is now an entirely automated process.
 Simpler even than most FFF printers.
 You simply drop a sealed cartridge into the back of the unit.
-A microchip on the cartridge tells the printer which resin and how much is left.
-If you don’t have enough to complete your print it will warn you.
+The printer is told which resin and how much is left by a microchip on the cartridge.
+If you don’t have enough to complete your print, it will warn you.